Jordan Parsons: Death

 In October 2016, it was announced that a postmortem analysis of Parsons' brain had revealed the degenerative brain disease Chronic traumatic encephalopathy (CTE).
-Parsons was the second fighter in the multibillion-dollar MMA industry to be publicly identified as having been diagnosed with CTE, with Gary Goodridge being the first.
+Parsons was the first fighter in the multibillion-dollar MMA industry to be publicly identified as having been diagnosed with CTE, Gary Goodridge still living was diagnosed with a related neurological disorder associated with head trauma.
+CTE can only be diagnosed after death with a brain autopsy.